viktorcvetanovic/javaframe/README.md

 ## BUILDING

 Building this project is very easy, because it has maven dependency.
-Everything you need to do is to clone this repo and type in terminal **maven package**.
+Everything you need to do is to install maven and then clone this repo and type in terminal **maven package**.
 When it finishes you will have **.jar** file in /javaframe/target/javaframe-1.0-SNAPSHOT.jar.
 After that you can add it to project like everything else.